serverless-guru/sls-jest/README.md

 sls-jest uses those helpers to keep track of **what** you are intending to test and use the appropriate logic internally.

-- TypeScript support
+- First-class TypeScript support

-If you use TypeScript, you will get intellisense support for the correct input of the matchers.
+You will get intellisense support for valid `expect` and matchers input values, and only matchers that are compatible with the specified helepr will be allowed.

 - Readability